-The embrace of community, empowerment to work towards self-determined goals, and advocacy to reduce discrimination.
+Productivity, empowerment to work towards self-determined goals, and social connectedness.

 The range of services include work-related classes, individual instruction, hands-on supervision, paid training, in-house stipend jobs, community based work crew positions, work opportunities in center-run businesses, and placement in competitive employment.
 Staff provides advocacy, education, goal setting, motivation, and skills training.
 Pre-vocational services include assessment of work history, career counseling, assistance with grooming and acquiring job-appropriate clothes, education skill linkage and ongoing addressing of barriers that may impede successful employment.
 SUOS also offers volunteer positions for participants who seek “task oriented activities” but are intimidated by paid training and employment.